attilammagyar/js80p/README.md

 A version of the Analog Brass mod preset, demonstrating last note semi-polyphonic aftertouch (channel pressure) being applied to a polyphonic LFO.

+<a id="preset-dystopiano"></a>

+### Dystopiano

+A soft electric piano bathed in lo-fi reverb and tempo-synced echo, with one of the delay lines going backwards, creating weird and eerie sounds, especially with slow tempos and short, staccato notes.
+The mod wheel increases the width and the intensity of the echos, aftertouch boosts them even more.
+The pitch wheel, rather than changing the pitch of the oscillators, tweaks the delay time and the modulation of the effects, resulting in various chirps and sweeps.

 <a href="#toc">Table of Contents</a>